CIF Parser¶

 | awk '{ print $3, $4 "\n" $5, $6 }'

-changes each line into two;
+changes each line into two.

-the first output line above becomes:
+The first output line above becomes:

 CYS SG